pegasus-isi/pegasus/doc/sphinx/pegasus-service.rst

 Service Configuration
 ---------------------

-Create a file called service.py in $HOME/.pegasus/ OR modify the lib/pegasus/python/Pegasus/service/defaults.py file.
-The servuce can be configured using the properties described below.
+Create a file called service.py in $HOME/.pegasus OR modify the lib/pegasus/python/Pegasus/service/defaults.py file.
+The service can be configured using the properties described below.

 .. table:: Pegasus Service Configuration Options